 2022 Surface Treatment Projects

-In 2022, multiple Salt Lake City streets will receive a surface treatment.
+In 2022, multiple Salt Lake City streets received a surface treatment.
 These surface treatments, which are completed over just a few days, help to prolong the life of the entire street network.

 In some instances, streets are identified for evaluation by the Transportation Division as candidates for possible striping changes.
 These “highlighted projects” undergo a detailed evaluation to determine if the resurfacing effort is an appropriate mechanism for making a transportation network change on the roadway.
 These highlighted projects are guided by a technical analysis, feedback from stakeholders and the public, as well as many Master Plans; master plans detail the vision and policies that guide things like growth and development.
 City transportation and street projects in particular are guided by the 2015 Pedestrian and Bicycle Master Plan which provides a guiding framework, recommendations, and policies for the development of pedestrian and bicycle facilities and improvements.
 In keeping with the City’s Complete Streets Ordinance, the plan addresses walking and bicycling as integral to the City’s transportation systems, while also recognizing the significant health, fitness, and recreational aspects.